Skip to main content

 Nonstructural measures refer to policies that build public awareness about practices that reduce disaster risks.
 They involve using knowledge about disaster risk reduction to educate and train communities, as well as implement laws that help people protect themselves against hazards.

-Disaster management degree-holders learn how to implement resilience strategies that make communities less vulnerable to environmental hazards.
+Professionals with a disaster management degree learn how to implement resilience strategies that make communities less vulnerable to environmental hazards.
 Resilience strategies increase a community’s capacity to withstand and recover from disasters.
 For example, to protect hospitals and other key facilities from earthquakes, a community may invest in retrofitting buildings with reinforcements that make them more resistant to ground motion.

 Risk Assessment